yapcheahshen/kage-engine/docs/classes/Kage.md

 • `get` **kUseCurve**(): `boolean`

-Whether to render the glyph with contours with off-curve points.
+Whether to generate contours with off-curve points.
+An alias of [Kage.kFont](Kage.md#kfont).kUseCurve.

 #### Returns